AlexandreAlvarez59/python-medical-data-analysis/README.md

+###How to test my work ?
+You can try it on : https://replit.com/@alexandrealvare/boilerplate-medical-data-visualizer#medical_data_visualizer.py

+###What I did ?
+My work is about answering questions about medical data and plotting some Viz.
+For this, I used Pandas, Numpy and Seaborn.

+Assignment

 ### Assignment

 In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.